garfix/nli-go/doc/manual/knowledge-engineer/proper-nouns.md

 Both noun phrases are persons.
 This type of definition is called s-selection (semantic selection of predicate arguments).

-You also need to tell the system how to find the name of such an entity type.
+You also need to tell the system how to find the name of such a sort.
 This is done in entities.json:

     "person": {
         "name": "person_name(Id, Name)",